Howls in the Distance

 Shichigoro considered his master’s cold words and steadied his gaze on the fire.

 Inoue continued, “A ninja feels nothing but the blade he drives through a man’s flesh.
-I spent our early training days teaching you this only to have it subverted by my longtime teacher, your feeble grandmaster.”
+I spent our early training days teaching you this only to have it subverted by our longtime teacher, our feeble grandmaster.”

 “As I said, he is no longer a part of my life,” Shichigoro remarked.
 “Why is this clan attacking others?”